gustavo-hos/TennisGame/README.md

 implemented by using TDD with JUnit and Hamcrest

+There's another branch called 'second-approach', where I attempted to utilize more OOP concepts, although it remains a relatively simple program.

 ---

 This Kata goal is to implement a simple tennis score computer.